blend-os/website/docs/install/post-install/container-guide.md

     If you need to run an ARM app, you will need to install `libhoudini` or `libndk`.

-    You can do this by setting the following in your [`system.yaml`](../../reference/configs/system.md):
+    You can do this by setting the following in your [:material-file-star: `system.yaml`](../../reference/configs/system.md):

     ??? question "`libhoudini` or `libndk`?"
         `libhoudini` is generally recommended for Intel CPUs, while `libndk` is generally recommended for AMD CPUs.